Adamsimsy/adamsimsy.github.io/source/_posts/accelerate-your-release-pipeline-by-consolidating-environments-used-for-validation-and-testing.md

 It might not be possible to do this in every organization as there may be strict governance, control gates and specialized teams dedicated to testing in certain environments.
 Banks for example you'd have a hard time making any radical changes to established processes and controls in the release process.
 But you could focus on other factors to enable to deliver more quickly such as trunk based development, componentization and feature flags.
 More on this hopefully in future blog posts.

-But if you feel there is an opportunity to consolidate the number environments, with your team start with the questions __"what validation or testing do we need to get a release into production?"__ and __"can the testing be grouped and executed on a smaller number of environments?"__ which might provisioned differently.
+But if you feel there is an opportunity to consolidate the number environments, with your team start with the questions __"what validation or testing do we need to get a release into production?"__ and __"can the testing be grouped and executed on a smaller number of environments?"__ which might be provisioned differently.